Atcold/torch-Developer-Guide/GDB/README.md

 #14 0x0000000000404e54 in main ()
 ```

-And the `in D () at segfault.c:8` would have become something like `in D () from /home/atcold/Work/GitHub/torch-Developer-Guide/GDB/src/libsegfault.so` if the `-ggdb` would have been missing.
+And the `in D () at segfault.c:8` and the following 3 lines would have become something like `in D () from /home/atcold/Work/GitHub/torch-Developer-Guide/GDB/src/libsegfault.so` if the `-ggdb` would have been missing.

-And this is the end.
-I wrote this because I was getting a *Segentation fault* and I had no clue what was going on.
+And this is the end.I wrote this because I was getting a `Segentation fault` and I had no clue what was going on.
-Now I feel I'm armed with a very powerful tool, that allows me to dig deeper and deeper into my compiled objects which I'm calling from *Torch*.
+Now I feel I'm armed with a very powerful tool, that allows me to dig deeper and deeper into my compiled objects which I'm calling from *Torch* via the *FFI*.